-40 Related parties
+38 Related parties

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party on making financial or operational decisions.
-As at 31 December 2012, the Group was controlled by Société Générale which owns 60.35% of the Bank's issued share capital.
+As at 31 December 2012, the Bank was controlled by Société Générale S.A. which owns 60.35% of its issued share capital.

 A number of banking transactions are entered into with related parties in the normal course of business.
-These specifically include loans, deposits and transactions with derivative financial instruments and other types of transactions.
+These specifically include loans, deposits, transactions with derivative financial instruments and other types of transactions.
 These transactions were carried out on an arm's length basis.